 Related Reading: 7 Colors of the Rainbow and Their Meanings

-The ABC sign language helps anyone to sign multiple letters and words at the same time and form meaningful sentences.
+The ABC sign language helps anyone simultaneously sign multiple letters and words and form meaningful sentences.

 While it is established by now that ASL is a language on its own, the question still persists.
 What makes a language tick?
 It is the nuances of the sign language alphabet.

-As discussed before, ASL is only applicable to the US and some parts of Canada.
+As discussed, ASL only applies to the US and some parts of Canada.
 In other English-speaking countries like the UK, ASL would not be helpful as they have their version of the sign language letters and alphabet, the BSL (British Sign Language).
 Moreover, even in the USA, the ASL would not be uniform for every person.

-The ASL might vary for two people from the same region as well owing to dependencies upon the sociological factors, age, and gender.
+ASL might also vary for two people from the same region, depending on sociological factors, age, and gender.

-As such, in conceptual terms, ASL acts more like handwriting, having a set standard for general understanding but also having the right space for everyone to have their unique style for it.
-It can incorporate regional dialects or variations in signs, and even unique representations for some letters out of the ABC sign language.
+As such, in conceptual terms, ASL acts more like handwriting, having a standard for general understanding and the right space for everyone to have their unique style.
+It can incorporate regional dialects or variations in signs and even unique representations for some letters out of the ABC sign language.

-Thus, ASL can be beneficial in establishing a unique identity for a deaf or hard of hearing person, making them more confident, along with being better understood.
+Thus, ASL can be beneficial in establishing a unique identity for a deaf or hard-of-hearing person, making them more confident and better understood.

 Related Reading: Best Riddles for Kids of all Grades (With Answers)!

-While learning how to use ASL, there are many things to be taken care of.
+While learning how to use ASL, many things must be taken care of.
 Like other languages, ASL has its grammar and phonetics.
 Apart from this, the generally agreed upon to-do things are:

 - Make sure your hands are steady while communicating.
 It is like reading a book.
 If you move your hands around too fast or shake them too much, it is the equivalent of reading a book on a fast-moving train – avoidable and not so rewarding.

-- It is better to not move your hands sideways while moving from one letter to the other in the sign language alphabet, because it may be distracting.
+- It is better not to move your hands sideways from one letter to another in the sign language alphabet because it may be distracting.

 - Lastly, there are many deviations from the sign language alphabet for letters.
 Study them and use an agreed-upon alternative from the ABC sign language to avoid confusion.
 Remember, the difference in gestures could make you or the other person feel like you are reading a doctor’s prescription – where only the chemist can truly understand the handwriting!

 The best and the most straightforward way to encourage learning the sign language alphabet is through gamifying it.
-Many platforms and courses are available that provide quizzes and games after teaching sessions to check and confirm that the learners have both learned and memorized the sign language letters.
+Many platforms and courses provide quizzes and games after teaching sessions to check and confirm that the learners have learned and memorized sign language letters.

 Visual or video aid

 How about some bedtime stories in the sign language alphabet?
-Put the memory and aid to good use by enjoying your favorite stories in sign language.
+Use the memory and aid by enjoying your favorite stories in sign language.